University and Community Resources

 The Simmons University Violence Prevention and Educational Outreach Program works to educate and spread awareness around forms of gender-based violence (e.g. sexual harassment, sexual assault, intimate partner violence, stalking etc.), to prevent the occurrence of violence on our campus or impacting our community, familiarizing community members with Simmons policy and protocol to address and respond to these issues if they arise, and to support and advocate for student survivors of violence.

 If you have experienced sexual harassment, you have many options for accessing resources.
 Our team can assist with connecting you to the appropriate resources.
-Learn more about resources available to you below and by clicking on the Simmons Services and Resources for Survivors List AND Beyond Simmons Beyond Simmons Resources List.
+Learn more about resources available to you below and by clicking on the Simmons Services and Resources for Survivors (BARCC), Simmons Services and Resources for Survivors (RESPOND), and/or Beyond Simmons Beyond Simmons Resources List.

 Immediate/Emergency Resources (Safety and Well-Being)